qubrabench/qubrabench/README.md

 ---

-This work has been supported by the German Ministry for Education and Research through project QuBRA (grant no. 13N16303).
+This work has been supported by the German Ministry for Education and Research (BMBF) through project "Quantum Methods and Benchmarks for Resource Allocation" (QuBRA).